Social Studies Courses

 Fees: None

-For more information about AP United States Government and Politics, please review the College Board’s website for the course at this link.
+Additional: Students should be able to read a college-level textbook and write grammatically correct, complete sentences; For more information about AP United States Government and Politics, please review the College Board’s website for the course, available on the Secondary Curriculum Website. -

 AP United States History

-- Course Number: 520AP
+Course Number: 520AP

-- Fees: None; students encouraged to buy Amsco review book
+Fees: None; students encouraged to buy Amsco review book

-Additional: Course fulfills American History graduation requirement; students may use AP exam score in lieu of state-mandated AIR assessment.
+Additional: Course fulfills the American History graduation requirement; students may use AP exam scores in lieu of state-mandated AIR assessment.
 Students should be able to read a college-level textbook and write well; students eligible for free/reduced lunch should check with their counselor about AP exam fee waivers; the student’s score on the AP exam replaces the state end-of-course (AIR) exam requirement.
+For more information about AP United States History, please review the College Board’s website for the course, available on the Secondary Curriculum Website.